ibiyemipedro/user-tagging/README.md

 The code base is structured in a modular way, following a Model - Controller - Service Architecture.
 An overview of the code base:

-- CONFIG - containing config data and files
+- CONFIG - containing configuration data for the application
-- CONTROLLER - contains the files that receives data from the routes and call the services
+- CONTROLLER - contains the files that receives data from the graphql and call the services
+- CONSTANTS - contains data that are expected to br constant across the application.
+- MIDDLEWARES - collection of middlewares written for the application.
+- MODEL - contains the models for the database
-- SCHEMA - containing data for seeding
+- SCHEMA - containing the queries, types and mutations for graphql server
 - SERVICES - containing services files that handles requests functionalities
 - TESTS - containing test files
-- UTILS - containing classes, middlewares and other utilities
+- UTILS - containing utility functions used in the application ( error handling, logging )
+- VALIDATIONS - contains validation rules for the requests.

 ## Set - Up

-Clone the source file from github the github repo [https://github.com/yemipedro07/luckyGame.](https://github.com/yemipedro07/luckyGame) or unzip the source file to your project folder
+Clone the project from the github repository [https://github.com/ibiyemipedro/user-tagging.](https://github.com/ibiyemipedro/user-tagging)

-For Production, the details are set in the .env file .

-### NOTE: For actual production environment save your dbdetails to somewhere safe and not the .env in your root folder.

 ### Install Dependencies